About

 All talks will be held in the Ashton Lecture Room which is on the First floor of the Ashton Building, The University of Liverpool, Brownlow Street, Liverpool, L3 3GJ

-The venue is wheelchair accessable, and a 15 minute walk from Liverpool Lime street (main train station).
+The venue is a 15 minute walk from Liverpool Lime street (main train station).

 Catering